gnaggnagVOID/Claude-AI/README.md

 ---

-**Note:** Make sure to keep the extension folder in a permanent location, as moving it will break the installation.
+**Note:** Make sure to keep the extension folder in a permanent location, as moving it will break the installation (only if ur in a pc).

 ---